Geng: The Adventure Begins: Plot

 The film begins with Badrol and Lim watching the news covering about the sudden disappearance of durians in Badrol's home village, Kampung Durian Runtuh.
-A news reporter interviews Badrol's grandfather, Tok Dalang, about the previous night (a durian fell but something managed to eat it and leave the durians shell clean).
-Tok Dalang and the locals dub the "something" a durian ghost since it’s unknown of who or what is eating the durians late at night.
+A news reporter interviews Badrol's grandfather, Mr. Senin Bin Khamis, also known by the villagers as Tok Dalang, about the previous night when a durian fell but something managed to eat it and leave the durians shell clean.
+Tok Dalang and the locals dub the "something" a durian ghost since it is unknown of who or what is eating the durians late at night.
 Badrol gets skeptical and decides to go to the village, taking Lim along with him.

 After riding on a bus which gets its tire punctured, the two are forced to walk to the village which is 5 km away.
-After a few complains from Lim, a truck driver named Mr. Singh noticed the two and decided to give them a ride much to his friend and boss Pak Mail's chagrin.
+After a few complaints from Lim, a truck driver named Mr. Singh noticed the two and decided to give them a ride much to his friend and boss Pak Mail's chagrin.
 Badrol then tells them about their journey with Pak Mail talking about an abandoned house.

-At the village Upin and Ipin are playing in, Uncle Muthu's outdoor restaurant while Sally is impatiently waiting for his pastries, Mak Uda, called Opah by Upin and Ipin's as she is their grandmother, arrives.
-And then, while waiting, Sally is spelling his name S-I-L-L-Y (Silly) without caring.
-The twins greet Opah who tells them to come home with their older sister Kak Ros.
+At the village Upin and Ipin are playing in Uncle Muthu's outdoor restaurant while Sally is impatiently waiting for his pastries, Mak Uda, called Opah by Upin and Ipin's as she is their grandmother, arrives.
+Sally then nonchalantly spelling his name S-I-L-L-Y (Silly).
+The twins greet Opah who tells them to come home with their older sister Ros.
 Opah then asks Sally to see if he has finished making her clothing and ushers to fix it as Sally tells Opah that he couldn't finish sewing the clothes simply because the buttons keep popping out and is ruining his nails.
-After Sally complains about Opah, Opah then asks Ah Tong about the news of the durian ghost, but Ah Tong claims the durian ghost to be unreal, Opah claims Ah Tong that he 'never believes in anything'.
-Sally leaves as he lost his appetite as Singh and Pak Mail drops Badrol and Lim on the shop the two then decided to ask Muthu for directions to Tok Dalang's house since Badrol hasn't been in the village for a while and he does not remember the way to his house but due to Muthu's unclear directions, he decided to ask Upin and Ipin to lead Badrol and Lim instead while Kak Ros drops by to deliver the pastries but decided to follow her brothers as she is forced by Uncle Muthu.
+After Sally complaints about Opah, Opah then asks Ah Tong, about the news of the durian ghost, but Ah Tong claims the durian ghost to be unreal, Opah claims Ah Tong that he 'never believes in anything'.
+Sally left as he lost his appetite.
+As Singh and Pak Mail drops Badrol and Lim on the shop the two then decided to ask Muthu for directions to Tok Dalang's house since Badrol hasn't been in the village for a while and he does not remember the way to his house but due to Muthu's unclear directions, he decided to ask Upin and Ipin to lead Badrol and Lim instead while Kak Ros drops by to deliver the pastries but decided to follow her brothers as she is forced by Uncle Muthu.
+Unbeknownst to the villagers, Salleh then meet Uncle Singh and Pak Mail at the abandoned house.